Things to do in Santorini Greece:

 The Akrotiri Archaeological Site

-Santorini has so much to offer.
+Santorini Greece is one of the most popular islands for tourist to explore.
 However, there is one experience that may be skipped if you have not done any research.
-If you have started your list of things to do in Santorini, please considering adding the Akrotiri Archaeological site.
-Yes, right on the south side of the island of Santorini is an archaeological site for you to explore!
+If you have started your list of things to do in Santorini Greece, Akrotiri Archaeological site is a must and is a major part of Santorini history and culture.
+Located on the south side of the island of Santorini is an archaeological dig sitefor you to explore!
 It’s easy to get caught up in Santorini with all the beautiful views, the water, shopping and beaches.
 But don’t skip this part of Greece‘s ancient history!
-Akrotiri is considered to be one of the most important Aegean prehistoric settlement to ever be discovered.
+Akrotiri Santorini is considered to be one of the most important Aegean prehistoric settlement to ever be discovered.

-The excavations began back in 1870 by the French Archaeological School of Athens and continues today.
-What they found was a Monoan civilization constructed around the year 4,500 B.C., the Bronze Age.
-They uncovered a whole urban center and ports.
-Around 1627 BC the civilization of Akrotiri was destroyed by the eruption of the volcano Thera.
+The Akrotiri excavation sitebegan back in 1870 by the French Archaeological School of Athens and continues today.
+What they found in ancient Santoriniwas a Minoan civilization constructed around the year 4,500 B.C., the Bronze Age.
+They uncovered a whole urban center and ports at the Santorini archaeology site.
+Around 1627 BC the civilization of Akrotiri Greecewas destroyed by the eruption of the volcano Thera.
 The island was completely covered.
 However, archeologist believe due to there being previous earthquakes the island was pretty much abandoned as no human remains have been found.

-Throughout the years the excavations continued and it is open to the public to view.
+Throughout the years the excavations continued, and it is open to the public to view.
 What has been excavated?
 Ash actually covers and protects, and Akrotiri was covered in ash.
 You will find that it looks like time has stood still.
-As objects are uncovered they are brought to the Museum of Prehistoric Thera.
-However, at the excavation site you can view the structures of buildings, rooms, staircases.
-You will find tools, pottery and fresco’s.
+As objects are uncovered they are brought to the archaeological Museum of Thera.
+However, at the Santorini ruins you can view the structures of buildings, rooms, staircases.
+You will find tools, Akrotiri pottery and frescos.
+The pottery production in ancient Akrotiri gives evidence to more information on daily life in ancient Akrotiri Santorini; all sizes of jars, containers, cooking pots, and vessels used for drinking and pouring.

-The summer schedule for Akortiri is open April 1st– Oct 31st.
-Winter months the hours are a little shorter and closed on Mondays.
+The summer schedule for the Akrotiri siteis open April 1st– Oct 31st.
+Winter months the Akrotiri hours are a little shorter and closed on Mondays.
 The site is made very comfortable as it is covered with a roof to block out the sun rays.
-You can explore on your own, but there are also guided tours for hire.
+You can explore on your own, but there are also Akrotiri Santorini guided toursfor hire.
 The general admission is 12 Euro, however there are different price structures for senior citizens, students, teachers and more.
-Also, there are days throughout the year that they have free admission for everyone.
-It is a good idea to check their web site for all up to date information.
+Also, there are days throughout the year that they have free admission for everyone to be able to visit Akrotiri.
+It is a good idea to check their web site for all up to date information on Akrotiri Santorini opening times.